Glamdring/state-alerts/Deployment.md

 Deploying on Openshift
 ======================

-Register for openshift account and create a scaling tomcat 7 app with mysql support
+Register for openshift account and create a tomcat 7 app with mysql support

-    rhc app create -a statealerts -s jbossews-2.0 mysql-5.1
+    rhc app create -a statealerts jbossews-2.0 mysql-5.1

 Delete the _src_ folder and _pom.xml_ file from the template